Results 1 - 10 from 57 for burrow system in 0.592 sec.

 Prairie Dog Coalition - Mexican Prairie Dog

-From what little is known, Mexican prairie dogs appear to live in a coterie and ward system that mimics their closest relatives (black-tailed prairie dogs).
-Kissing and sniffing between social members also ... , but elimination from poisoning and shooting has made large colonies rare or non-existent.
+Mexican prairie dogs appear to live in a coterie and ward system that mimics their closest relatives (black-tailed prairie dogs).
+Kissing and sniffing between social members ... , but elimination from poisoning and shooting has made large colonies rare or non-existent.
 The burrow system is similar to that of black-tails.
 Mexicans also scan for predators and give alarm ...

 prairiedogcoalition.org More from this site